Course Spotlight – WRD 371: Mentoring Youth in Community Groups

 Course Spotlight – WRD 288: Rhetoric and Popular Culture

+*Originally posted by Leo Swearingen in Winter Quarter, 2024, with edits made to apply to Dr. Elliott’s iteration in the upcoming Spring Quarter 2025.
 At the intersection of The Avengers and Aristotle, WRD 288 Rhetoric & Popular Culture emerges to explore how pop culture shapes and is shaped by the art of persuasion.
-Taught this Spring Quarter by Professor Justin Staley, this course is your ticket to entertainment and enlightenment in one.
-Read on to hear from Professor Staley and learn more about what the course entails.
-Are there any artifacts or events in pop culture the class will be taking a look at?
-What’s fun about this class is the wide range of artifacts and events we examine, or that students can examine
+Taught this Spring Quarter by Dr. Timothy Elliott, this course is your ticket to entertainment and enlightenment in one.
+Read on to hear from Dr. Elliott and learn more about what the course entails.
+Are there any specific artifacts or events in pop culture the class will be taking a look

 Continue reading